- South East England

 Adam Crozier, Chief Executive of ITV plc, said: “This is a great opportunity for ITV viewers to have their say on how thousands of pounds of Lottery money, set aside for good causes, can benefit their area.
 Their support has been terrific so far and I would encourage people to continue backing their local projects.”

 The contest continues tonight Tuesday, November 23, when the Herne Bay Improvement and Conservation Trust’s Bay Arts and Culture Centre project will battle it out with the Bohemia Walled Garden Association’s Restoration of Community Walled Garden project in Hastings.

 Wednesday 24 November’s head to head will see Southlands Amateur Boxing Club’s Pebsham off the hook project in Bexhill-on-Sea pitched against The Angmering School’s Saturday Club project in West Sussex.

 Finally on Thursday, November 25, the The Alkham Valley Community Project’s Disabled Riding Centre project in Kent will take on Joy Lane Primary School’s Community Swimming Pool project in Whitstable.

 This year across the UK £3.8 million will be awarded by the public through The People’s Millions.
 Over the last four years the programme has handed out £21 million to 388 good causes across the UK with more than two million votes cast by the public.

 Big Lottery Fund Press Office: 020 7211 1888

-Full details of the Big Lottery Fund programmes and grant awards are available on the website: www.biglotteryfund.org.uk
+Full details of Big Lottery Fund programmes and grant awards are available at: www.biglotteryfund.org.uk

 Notes to Editors